 Ruth’s parents, Walter and Charlotte (nee Stepney) Funnell, were early Lower Moutere settlers.
 They arrived in Nelson on the Larkins in November, 1849, after taking ship from London in company with eloping newly-weds, Walter and Leah (nee Gregory) Guy, who also settled in Lower Moutere.
 The Funnell and Guy families were of long standing in the same area of the East Sussex Wealdan District and had intermarried over time.
 The two Walters were related - Walter Funnell's mother Hannah (nee Guy) was Walter Guy's older sister, making Walter Funnell Walter Guy's nephew.

-Walter Guy had a property with a homestead known as Moutere House on Central Road, not far from the current Jubilee Bridge.
+Walter Guy had a property with a homestead known as Moutere House on Central Road, in Lower Moutere, not far from the current Jubilee Bridge.
 He later made a substantial investment in land at Ngatimoti, which was farmed by his only son, John Arliss Guy.
 Walter Funnell, who came from a long line of brickmakers, set up brick kilns on his farm, which was in the area where the Lower Moutere Hall stands today.
 He was helped in this enterprise by his father, Richard - his parents had followed their only child to New Zealand on the Cornwall in 1853.
+Hannah Funnell (nee Guy) died in 1866 and Richard remarried in 1867 to Charlotte Alcock before dying himself 10 years later in 1877.
 Walter and Charlotte Funnell had a family of eight, four daughters and four sons, all born in Motueka.
 Ruth was their youngest daughter.

 In 1908 Ken's parents shifted from Lower Moutere to Gloucester Street in Tahunanui, Nelson.
 His grandfather, Walter Funnell, died at his home in 1910.
 At some point after Ken finished his schooling around the age of thirteen or fourteen, he started work with his aunt Ada’s brother, James Williams Wills III, known as Jim, who owned a 36 acre property called Willow Brook at Ngatimoti, near the bottom of Church Hill.
-Ken would have boarded with the Wills' family during this time.
-Their two sons (Ken's cousins) were of a similar age; Rowland, the oldest, was born the same year as Ken (1895), and Allan was two years younger.
+Ken boarded with the Wills' family during this time.
+The Willses' two sons were of a similar age to Ken; Rowland, the oldest, was born in 1895, and Allan was two years younger.

 Born at Lower Moutere in 1866 to James Williams Wills II and his wife Emily Patience (nee Scott), Jim Wills was the only son in a family of eight, and grew up on the family farm in the area now marked by Wills Road.
 Jim's grandfather, fhe first James Williams Wills, emigrated from Devonshire, England, with his wife, Betsy (nee Rickard) and family to New Zealand on the Timandra in 1842.
 They had settled in New Plymouth, but were driven out by the Taranaki Land Wars and removed to Lower Moutere late in 1863, along with two of their sons, Albert and James William Wills II.
 They set up on adjoining blocks of land and James W. Wills II had a flour-mill operating beside the Moutere River near the current Jubliee Bridge.
 Both Albert and his brother James were fluent speakers of the Maori language and often acted as interpreters with local Maori.
 Life was not easy for Jim Wills and his sisters after their father was declared bankrupt in 1874, and died two years later of a heart attack at the early age of 42.

-They had 4 children; Jean, Rowland (who was the same age as Ken James), Allan and Meta.
+They had 4 children; Jean, Rowland, Allan and Meta.

 Ken's older brother Howard was a clerk with the Civil Service in Wellington when war broke out.
 He enlisted on 1 December, 1915 with the NZ Medical Corps and served as a Staff-Sergeant on NZ Hospital Ship No 1, Maheno.
 Howard James had been a member of the Regimental Band, 5th Wellington Territorials Regiment, before the war, and as well as practising standard drill, members of regimental bands were instructed in first aid.
 By military tradition, band members also doubled as stretcher bearers and medical orderlies.
 After returning home he married Gladys Ethel Bethwaite from Nelson in 1919.
 They had no living children.
 Howard James took a job as a postal clerk in Wellington, where he and his wife remained for the rest of their lives.
 He died in Levin in 1959 at the age of 67.

 After the war Gordon Funnell returned to Kimbolton in the Manawatu and his work as a carpenter.
 His parents had sometime earlier retired to Auckland.
 Ivan and Carol Walter Funnell moved from Lower Moutere to the Ashhurst area, where Ken had grown up and their uncle Henry had settled with his family.
 Their parents William and Elizabeth went with them.
 Their brother Stepney (Step) Funnell stayed in Lower Moutere and continued to farm there.
 Tommy Funnell went back to Lower Moutere, where he set up as a carrier under the name E. Funnell & Co.
-His carrying business was later sold and became the basis of Transport Nelson.
+His carrying business was later incorporated in the conglomerate, Transport Nelson.
 He also donated part of the family land as a site for the Lower Moutere Hall.

-Richard James, remained at his Tahunanui home.
+Richard James remained at his Tahunanui home.
 It appears that Ken's sister Phoebe never married, but lived with her father and cared for him until his death in 1942.
+She moved tfrom Nelson to Hamilton in the Waikato in the 1950s and died there on 27 Seotember 1968.
+She was buried at the Hamilton Park Cemetery, The note "cousin of Mollie" added to her burial record indicates that she perhaps made the move to be near relatives.

 A registration date for the birth of Ken's mother, Ruth, has not yet been traced, however her age is given as 32 on Ken's birth certificate and on her wedding certificate (BDM Ref: 1887/3105) she is clearly identified as Mary Ellen Ruth, daughter of Walter and Charlotte (nee Stepney) Funnell of Lower Moutere.